The Rose & Daffodil

 The following multi-type prompts help us to understand operational management, board engagement, and applicable oversight.
 You will not need to craft your own narrative response.

-Operating Revenues: What are your total anticipated operating revenues for your current operating year?
+• Operating Revenues: What were your total operating revenues from your most recently completed fiscal year?

-Operating Expenses: What are your total anticipated operating expenses for your current operating year?
+• Operating Expenses: What were your total operating expenses from your most recently completed fiscal year?

 Financial Position: Complete on behalf of Foundation